glivolsi/NGShakaPlayer/README.md

 ## Events Triggered

-The above events are automatically triggered and can be used by (playerEvent) ...
+The above events are automatically triggered and can be used by (playerEvent)

-`pause, play, canplay, playing, waiting, ended, seeked, enterpictureinpicture, leavepictureinpicture, ...
+`pause, play, canplay, playing, waiting, ended, seeked, enterpictureinpicture, leavepictureinpicture

 # Video Time Updated